 Benefits for the kids:

-- The journey of education continues for these kids
+- The journey of educations continues for these kids

-- User friendly tablets expedite the introduction phase.
-Students will have access to complete academic content in a multimedia format as per the state board syllabus
+- User friendly tablets expedite the phase of introduction.
+Students will have access to complete academic content in multimedia format as per state board syllabus

 - Student will not drop out of school

 - Students will be engaged and connected with teachers